 Drawbacks of AdWords Express

-AdWords Express is definitely a great option for the DIY small business owner.
+AdWords Express is an excellent option for the DIY small business owner.
 However, it does have its drawbacks.

-When it comes to PPC, keywords are the most important aspect.
+When it comes to PPC, keywords are an essential aspect.
 They directly link a customers search results, and your advertisement, to what they typed into the search engine.
 There are a few different types of keywords you can use to improve the performance of your SEM campaigns.
 To simplify things, AdWords Express only uses one kind: Broad Match.

 So what’s the problem with broad match keywords?
 They can bring in a lot of irrelevant traffic.
 In our “wine glasses” example, your ad could display when people search for “prescription glasses”.
 (Because of the word “glasses”).